 Do not stop feeding your child when you have breast infection on the blocked ducts.
-Feeding your child is the best way to treat your blocked ducts and the best way to prevent infection is to clear a blocked ducts.
-The reasons behind the blockage is that your breast is overfull, child took a longer nap, started eating solid.
+Feeding your child is the best way to treat your blocked ducts.
+And the best way to prevent infection is to clear blocked ducts.
+The reasons behind the blockage is that your breast is overfull, child took a longer nap or child has started eating solid food.

-If you do develop a breast infection—symptoms include redness and soreness in the breast, a fever and flulike symptoms—see your doctor right away.
+If you do develop a breast infection—symptoms including redness and soreness in the breast, a fever and flu-like symptoms—see your doctor right away.

-Working women does face unique obstacles in maintaining adequate milk supply once they return to work.
-But,with proper planning, commitment, and skilled use of a breast pump, working moms can maintain their milk supply and continue breastfeeding even after returning to workforce.
+Working women face unique obstacles in maintaining adequate milk supply once they return to work.
+But, with proper planning, commitment, and skilled use of a breast pump, working moms can maintain their milk supply and continue breastfeeding even after returning to workforce.